India to harvest record 303.34 mn tonnes foodgrain: Estimate

-New Delhi, Feb 24 (IANS) India is likely to hit a fresh record in foodgrains production, at 303.34 million tonnes, as per the second advance estimates of crops for 2020-21 released by the Union Ministry of Agriculture and Farmers' Welfare on Wednesday.
+New Delhi: India is likely to hit a fresh record in foodgrains production, at 303.34 million tonnes, as per the second advance estimates of crops for 2020-21 released by the Union Ministry of Agriculture and Farmers' Welfare on Wednesday.

 As per this estimate, the production is higher by 2 per cent from last year.